 Once successfully installed, you can launch GIMP from the command line or from the Desktop Start menu search.

 Congratulations!
 You have successfully installed GIMP.
 Thanks for using this tutorial for installing the latest version of the GIMP image editor on the Linux Mint system.
-For additional help or useful information, we recommend you to check the official GIMP website.
+For additional help or useful information, we recommend you check the official GIMP website.